 Based on the modeling, analysis and findings discussed above, the 2023 IRP supports the conclusion that ELL's future supply-side resources will be focused primarily on renewable energy resources with additions continuing in 2025.
 The near-term addition of renewables enhances the adaptability of ELL's portfolio to changes, such as rapidly evolving customer demand.
-It also increases fuel supply diversity, lowers environmental cost risk, and responds to customers' preferences for renewable energy, while also making progress toward meeting the Company's announced sustainability goals.
+It also increases fuel supply diversity, lowers environmental cost risk, and responds to customers' preferences for renewable energy, while also making progress toward meeting the Company's announced sustainability goals, as well as those of our customers.
+The IRP Reference Resource Plan helps to serve customers in a way that balances affordability, reliability, risk and environmental stewardship.
+As such, in conducting the IRP and selecting a Reference Resource Plan, ELL considers cost and market risks, in addition to viability, sustainability, executability, and other qualitative risks to determine which portfolio can be most helpful in guiding future resource planning decisions that will deliver reliable service at a reasonable cost and in a sustainable manner.
 Based on the work conducted as part of the 2023 IRP analysis, it is also reasonable to conclude that demand-side resources will continue to be a component of the capacity portfolio.
 In the near term, renewable resource additions will be made based on specific project proposals.
 Over the long-term, the amount of total capacity that will be needed and exactly when that capacity will be needed are uncertain.
-ELL's reference resource plan maintains the planning assumptions for existing units and continues adding renewable resources starting in 2025 consistent with Portfolio 1 though the exact amount of each type of renewable resource will be based on a market solicitation and may vary from the amounts identified in this analysis.
+ELL's Reference Resource Plan maintains the planning assumptions for existing units and continues adding renewable resources starting in 2025 consistent with Portfolio 1 though the exact amount of each type of renewable resource will be based on a market solicitation and may vary from the amounts identified in this analysis.